x97098/AM-CDM/README.md

   1. CORE Data Repository - A project led by The Penn State Applied Research Lab and supported by Edison Welding Institute (EWI) has adopted the AM-CDM as the foundation for the data model that will be employed by the CORE Project Data Repository.
 A proof-of-concept has been completed and remains to be implemented on CORE.
 This project has also produced an AM-CDM compliant data template that is currently available on the CORE Data Repository to America Makes members: <a href="https://core.americamakes.us/deliverables/overview/cd6ef85c-e9a6-4ac3-8fa9-005d7d78d040" target="_blank">CORE Data Template Available Here</a>
   2. Colorado School of Mines – Cross Platform Consistency Project - Focused on curating mechanical properties of Inconel 718 (IN718) produced on PBF-LB systems.
 This project aims to establish cross-platform processing pedigree strategies, conduct tensile property testing, characterize mechanical behavior of PBF-LB materials, assess the impact of process parameters, machine features, and feedstock, evaluate heat treatment effects, and recommend test methods and data standards for qualification.
 *How is CSOM using the AM-CDM?*
   3. Boeing – GAMAT Project - The "Generation of Additive Material Allowables for Ti-6Al-4V" aims to create a standardized, statistical method for deriving bulk material properties using L-DED (Laser Powder Feed Directed Energy Deposition).
-GAMAT is using Hexagon's Material Center softaware to capture AM process data, which has been mapped to the AM-CDM.
+GAMAT is using Hexagon's MaterialCenter softaware to capture AM process data, which has been mapped to the AM-CDM.

-AFRL – HyperThought is integrating with Materials Center and is employing the AM-CDM
+AFRL – HyperThought is integrating with MaterialCenter and is employing the AM-CDM

 *(Presentation link)*